dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 So everyone has an additive height of 150 cm, no matter their genes.
 That's constant, so narrow-sense heritability is zero.

-## Why are there two heritabilities?
+## Appendix: Why are there two heritabilities?

 I think basically for two reasons: